 Once a student's class schedule has been planned, changes may, at times, occur.
-Requests for schedule changes may be made to the school director and/or Student Services Director.
+Requests for schedule changes may be made to the school director and/or student services in writing.
 Scheduling requests will be carefully considered with the goal of creating the best educational experience for the students.